ljdooley/project-tracker/readme.md

 1. Clone repo
 2. Run npm install
+3. Follow directions for running API, or unit tests.

 To run the program:
 1. Run node proejctapp.js
 2. Make Make requests to http://localhost:3000

 To run the unit tests:
 1. Run npm test

-Postman is useful for interacting w/the API, posts to the projects route should be made with JSON. https://www.postman.com/
+Note: Postman is useful for interacting w/the API, posts to the projects route should be made with JSON. https://www.postman.com/